Panel-Based Research for Decision Support with Multiple AI Models

 Who this is for

-Decision-makers and research teams — Teams and individuals who want a structured panel-style AI research workflow to compare perspectives, surface disagreement, and support high-stakes decisions
+Analysts, consultants, team leads, senior decision-makers — Teams and individuals — analysts, consultants, managers, and senior decision-makers — who want a structured panel-style AI research workflow to compare perspectives, surface disagreement, identify weak assumptions, and support high-stakes decisions with a documented review path

 The problem